ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 On the sender side, look for wasmd `cvm` prefixed events, specifically `cvm.gateway.bridge.track.added` if the packet was sent from Composable Cosmos.

-`cvm.interpreter.exchange.succeeded` indicates the swap was successful on Osmosis.
+`cvm.executor.exchange.succeeded` indicates the swap was successful on Osmosis.

-Events prefixed `cvm.interpreter.` trace deep execution of programs in the `interpeter`.
+Events prefixed `cvm.executor.` trace deep execution of programs in the `executor`.
 All interpreter events can be seen by [generating schema](./cosmwasm/README.md).

 All CVM events are wrapped around by IBC and wasmd modules events as documented by relevant parties.

 Some `cvm` events are prefixed with `wasm-` by wasmd.

-A very specific event is `wasm-cvm.interpreter.instantiated` with `_contract_address`, which may be equal `centauri12u8s70drvm6cg4fc6j93q0q3g5nw6rvk926rjctx96md4fttedaq787pyl`.
+A very specific event is `wasm-cvm.executor.instantiated` with `_contract_address`, which may be equal `centauri12u8s70drvm6cg4fc6j93q0q3g5nw6rvk926rjctx96md4fttedaq787pyl`.

-This address will be used to query the state of the `interpreter`.
+This address will be used to query the state of the `executor`.

 In general, Celatone and other generalised indexers show execution very well.
 It occurs according to the sequence diagram in the CVM description.